mhbsiam/decontx-python/WORKFLOW.md

                                         raw counts in .X, labels in .obs
 ```

-The subtlety is that clustering needs normalized data while DecontX needs raw counts, so
-the normalization must not clobber `.X` before DecontX runs.
-Two ways to handle that.
+You must cluster on normalized data.
+DecontX needs raw counts.
+So normalization must not overwrite `.X` before DecontX runs.
+Use one of the two methods below.

-### Recommended: cluster on a copy
+## Option 1: cluster on a copy

-`adata.X` never stops being raw counts, so there is nothing to restore and nothing to
-get wrong.
+`adata.X` always stays as raw counts.
+You do not need to restore anything.
+You cannot get the order wrong.

 ```python
 import scanpy as sc